 Business was booming and PaperQueen continued to create beautiful invitations and personalized social stationery.
 However, towards the end of the decade they began to notice a slight decline in sales, due to the ever increasing popularity of the internet.
 Feeling this, they decided they needed to take the leap and go to market themselves with their own greeting card line.

 PaperQueen made their debut appearance at the National Stationery Show in New York, gaining many new vendors and was nominated for Best New Stationery Line.
 Only three companies were chosen for this nomination among over 500 stationery companies.
 PaperQueen also landed a new key vendor, Papyrus, who, until recently, operated 450 locations throughout Canada and the United States.

 While on a holiday in Arizona visiting a friend, Annabel noticed an exquisite necklace around her neck.
-(Annabel is and always has been a major jewelry person.)
+(Annabel is and always has been a major jewelry aficionado.)
 She sourced where it was from, flew to New York and bought several beautiful necklaces and bracelets to bring back to offer to her clients.
 PaperQueen was now in the beginning stages of morphing into the fashion accessories business.
 An effortless transition and perfect fit complimenting her fashion design background.